szaumoor/ZS_CanIStabYou-Mod/README.md

 You know what's a weak point?
 THAT GIANT FRICKING EYEBALL.
 Beholders are no longer immune to backstabs.
 Climb on that thing and stab that damn eyeball.
 Legolas would be proud.

-These creatures aren't actually immune in vanilla (but this component ensures none exist after other mods that add content), but they generally have outrageous physical resistances or outright immunities unless you have the right type of damage.
-For example, if you want to backstab a clay golem, you better have a club ready, only crushing does damage!

 **Component 115:** Celestials such as Planetars, Devas, and Solars can be backstabbed

 Self explanatory.